nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to see a list of all contacts
-2. ClickConnect displays a success message followed by the list of contacts
+2. FitBook displays a success message followed by the list of contacts
 3. User views the list
 4. Use case ends

 **Extensions**

 * 2a.
 User enters an invalid command
     * 2b1.
-ClickConnect alerts the user that the command is invalid and displays the correct format
+FitBook alerts the user that the command is invalid and displays the correct format
     * Use case resumes